ncsa/Delta_doc/docs/source/user_guide/data_mgmt.rst

 To transfer files to and from the Delta system:

--  scp - Use for small to modest transfers to avoid impacting the usability of the Delta login node (*login.delta.ncsa.illinois.edu*).
+-  scp - Use it for small to modest transfers to avoid impacting the usability of the Delta login node (*login.delta.ncsa.illinois.edu*).

--  rsync - Use for small to modest transfers to avoid impacting the usability of the Delta login node.
+-  rsync - Use it for small to modest transfers to avoid impacting the usability of the Delta login node.

    -  https://campuscluster.illinois.edu/resources/docs/storage-and-data-guide/ (scp, sftp, rsync)

--  Globus - Use for large data transfers.
+-  Globus - Use it for large data transfers.

    - **Upgrade your Globus Connect Personal** to at least version 3.2.0 before Dec 12, 2022.
 See: https://docs.globus.org/ca-update-2022/#notice.